Creativity through technology.

 Michael Terry Everett, MHS, is a Philadelphia native who has spent 15 years in human services, most recently serving as the Director of Training & Capacity-Building Support with the national NYC-based organization Harm Reduction Coalition (HRC).
 As a trainer /educator/ coach/ counselor, he has supported hundreds of individuals both in the United States and internationally in navigating sexual health and social health access challenges.
 He holds a Bachelor's degree in Administration of Justice from Penn State, and a Master’s in Human Services, with a concentration in counseling, from Lincoln University.
 He is currently working to complete his doctoral degree in education.

 Erica presents dfusion to the world through digital media.
 Have a question, press inquiry?
 Talk to Erica.
-She also attends to all of the details that make dfusion run smoothly, including coordinating our proposals.
-She holds a Bachelor of Arts degree in Psychology from San Francisco State University, and has completed Master’s work in Library and Information Science at San Jose State University.
+She also attends to all of the details that make dfusion run smoothly, including coordinating our proposals and coordinating our projects, all while being an amazing and interesting human being.
+Erica holds a Bachelor of Arts degree in Psychology from San Francisco State University, and has completed Master’s work in Library and Information Science at San Jose State University.

 Matt has worked as a trainer, instructional designer and project manager, and has nearly two decades of e-learning design and development experience.
 He has extensive experience working with Learning Management Systems, course authoring tools and social media to support learning.
 Prior to joining the ETR team, Matt has managed an international team of instructional designers, programmers and graphic artists who built online courses for IT products such as Cisco, NT, Network Associates and UNIX.
 He holds a Bachelor’s degree in Instructional Technology.